 Why is it a good idea to break up your text?

 How would you feel if you had to scale a 6-foot brick wall?
 Slightly intimidated?
-When it comes to knowing how to format a blog post, a giant essay of text is going to have the same effect, and chase away anyone who lands on the page.
+When it comes to knowing how to format a post, a giant essay of text is going to have the same effect, and chase away anyone who lands on the page.

 Readers like to skim.
 While we wish that our readers are super dedicated and are going to devour every single word of the article, the chances are that they simply scroll down and stop only at things that sound useful or interesting.